 So you do targeted messages talking about a customer’s actual problem.
 Not mass, generic blasts which try to appeal to everyone.
 You get specific.
 You show empathy.
 To get past the amygdala with your message, you create messages which make the customer’s brain want to welcome you in.
 You make it about them, not about you.

 Our thought is it’s mostly down to over-confidence.
 Most of us think we know a lot more than we do.
 That we know enough.
 But this belief closes us off to new ways of thinking.
 And many marketers seem particularly guilty of this.

 Daniel Kahneman in his book Thinking, Fast and Slow calls this WYSIATI.
 What You See Is All There Is.

-It’s the Fast (System 1 as he calls it) part of our brains which make quick, rule of thumb judgements about how to handle everyday situations.
+It’s the Fast (System 1 as he calls it) part of our brains which makes quick, rule-of-thumb judgements about how to handle everyday situations.

 Our emotional brains / limbic systems play a big role in this type of decision-making.
 It’s what leads us to make snap judgments about people and situations.

-For example, there’s an old saying about “never trust a man wearing brown shoes”.
+For example, there’s an old saying that goes, “Never trust a man wearing brown shoes”.
 But rationally, that makes no sense.
 Shoe colour makes very little difference to anything.
-But emotionally, for some people, brown shoes are a warning signal of someone who’s unreliable.
+But emotionally, for some people, brown shoes signal unreliability.

 Recognise prejudice and biases